-Best for action & adventure fans
+Best PS4 VR games for adventure fans

 You're a mouse with a sword exploring an enchanted wood – sold yet?
 This is another third-person, charm-filled VR platformer game in the style of Lucky's Tale.
 Not only does Moss further diversify the PS VR lineup of games, but it really ups the stakes in virtual reality storytelling with some expert worldbuilding from developer Polyarc.